 3.)
 REGULAR HCM SCANNING - This scanning should be done every 12-18 months.
 It should be done on breeding cats is not a perfect tool, but it is the best we have right now.
 This must be combined with careful pedigree research and time watching the pedigree over many generations.
 Unfortunately, HCM is a genetic disease in all cats and most breeders will encounter it.
 Just because a breeder has cats that get HCM, does not make them 'bad' or not reputable.
 It is the actions they take to change the course of their breeding program that define them.
 If the problem crops up, see what actions the breeder takes to mitigate this issue.
 Are they timely with the information?
 Are they sending actual reports?
 Some breeders only scan random groups, not all each year because they claim they cannot afford to scan.
 This is a sketchy practice and hard to determine if a breeder is doing this.

 4.)
 SPAY/NEUTER - Your kitten should be spayed or neutered before you get it.
 There are no good excuses - 25 years of studies show early altering in cats is safe and highly effective way to prevent many issues such as marking, cancers, etc. You can read about how successful this has been by the nationally accredited association WINN and Dr. Susan Little.

 5.)
-SHOWING - If your breeder is not showing in an accredited association - CFA (Cat Fancier's Association), TICA, CCA (in USA and Canada) and most the cats are not titled, that is classic backyard breeding/kitten mill and there is no excuse for it.
+SHOWING - If your breeder is not showing in an accredited association - CFA (Cat Fancier's Association), TICA, CCA (in USA and Canada) and most the cats are not titled, that is classic backyard breeding/kitten mill.
 A dedicated breeder shows their cats to show it is a good example of the breed.
 Titles are not everything, and not required for every cat, however reputable breeders seek to have these achievements.
 The shows are a great tool for learning how to breed better cats.
 Many have excuses for not showing, but it is not acceptable if you are going to be a reputable breeder.